g-leech/argmin-gravitas/_posts/2024-10-01-fav-essays.markdown

 ---

 <a href="https://www.goodreads.com/user/show/68316850-gavin">I'm into books</a>.
 But overall I have probably learned more from essays: blogposts, magazine articles, zines, pamphlets, megathreads.
 I have probably read 25,000 of them, for instance.
 (Between 2012 and 2014 I worked in a bookshop and read all of the great aggregators of the day - Arts and Letters Daily, 3QuarksDaily, Longform.org, Kottke, MR, Hacker News).

+Estimate total words on ALDaily, 3Quarks, HN, Longreads, Kottke, and eventually I lowered my guard enough to click the culture posts on MR, TETW
+|

 Unfortunately, I didn't keep track of them.
 I've done my best to reconstruct this part of my inner life <a href="https://docs.google.com/spreadsheets/d/1Vr67rBaFwTnEDeUOXYZRrP4QD34150P2HHE1QsAbfMI/edit?gid=0#gid=0">here</a>.